Computer security: Attacker motivation

+Computer security incident management

-Incident response is an organized approach to addressing and managing the aftermath of a computer security incident or compromise with the goal of preventing a breach or thwarting a cyberattack.
+Computer security incident management is an organized approach to addressing and managing the aftermath of a computer security incident or compromise with the goal of preventing a breach or thwarting a cyberattack.
 An incident that is not identified and managed at the time of intrusion typically escalates to a more damaging event such as a data breach or system failure.
 The intended outcome of a computer security incident response plan is to contain the incident, limit damage and assist recovery to business as usual.
 Responding to compromises quickly can mitigate exploited vulnerabilities, restore services and processes and minimize losses.

 Incident response planning allows an organization to establish a series of best practices to stop an intrusion before it causes damage.
 Typical incident response plans contain a set of written instructions that outline the organization's response to a cyberattack.
 Without a documented plan in place, an organization may not successfully detect an intrusion or compromise and stakeholders may not understand their roles, processes and procedures during an escalation, slowing the organization's response and resolution.

 There are four key components of a computer security incident response plan: